muddest/muddest.github.io/_events/2016-10-29-galway-turf-warrior.md

 Challenge:
 ---

-The Turf Guy course will be approx 10km long but don’t let this short distance fool you into thinking that it won’t test your endurance!
+The Turf Guy course will be approx 10km long but donâ€™t let this short distance fool you into thinking that it wonâ€™t test your endurance!

 We have built lots of elements throughout the course which tested your fitness, endurance, mental strength!
 As it was a long winter and a very wet summer we have had a lot of spare time to come up with more weird and wonderful elements, so you never know what you might find around the corner this year!!!